AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 I still remember when I started programming the confusion I felt trying to make a real-world connection to how computers worked.
 Computers just do math everyone says.
 How is that possible?
 How can a physical thing be aware of and manipulate numbers?

 A computer doesn't 'see numbers' since numbers are an abstract mathematical concept.
-The computer interprets electronic signals on a bus.
+The computer interprets electric signals on a bus.
 It so happens that, as humans, we can make a one-to-one abstract association between a number and a signal on a bus.
 This is because every number can be converted to base 2, which can then be associated with a signal.
 Let me explain: